 - Work ethic

-- Earn at least a baccalaureate degree (or its equivalent) from an accredited institution of higher education prior to the start of classes
+- Earn at least a baccalaureate degree (or its equivalent) from an accredited institution of higher education before the start of classes

 - Show a strong science coursework foundation

-There are two modes of admission to the BIMS Graduate Program:
+There are two modes of admission to the Biomedical Sciences (BIMS) Graduate Program: